mateuszkowalke/falcon-manager2/README.md

 # DEV WORKFLOW

 Use `docker compose -f docker-compose.db.yml up -d` and `npm run dev`.
+This always has to run to generate appropriate graphQL and prisma schemas.
 To make final checks before release run `docker compose up` - this simulates prod environment.

 # CI